vegaprotocol/specs/protocol/0000-002KeyManagement.md

 The exact measures and meaning of 'frequently' are still to be done.

-The Tenderint key is the only performance critical signing key in the Vega system.
+The Tendermint key is the only performance critical signing key in the Vega system.
 This is because the key needs to be used several times per block, and a slow access to the key - for example through remote signing or a slow HSM - can thus become the dominant perfomance factor for a validator.